pingcap/docs-tidb-operator/en/deploy-tidb-monitor-across-multiple-kubernetes.md

 3. Configure Thanos Query Stores:

     You can specify the store nodes by the static service discovery method.
 In the Thanos Query command line's starting parameters, add `--store=${cluster_name}-prometheus.${cluster_namespace}.svc.${cluster_domain}:10901` to specify the store node.
-Replace the variable with the actual value.
+Replace the variables with the actual values.

     If you use other service discovery methods, refer to [thanos-service-discovery](https://thanos.io/tip/thanos/service-discovery.md).